OneDrive vs Google Drive – Overview

 Security on these services is up to standards, but is nothing too special.
 For sign in, you have your standard password-protected account with an option to add a second factor of authentication, either through Google Authenticator or Microsoft Authenticator for the respective services.

 Files on both Google Drive and Microsoft OneDrive are sent over secure SSL lines, but files on the drives themselves remain unencrypted.
 OneDrive’s business options, however, do offer such file encryption.
 Google offers all plans an at-rest 128-bit AES encryption, which is better than nothing.
 But honestly, you won’t want to store anything of significant value on either service.

 OneDrive’s best feature is its integration with other Microsoft services.
 Windows and Office users will really appreciate the ease of use that comes with having OneDrive available to store all their important documents.

 Google Drive offers the same feeling for lovers of Google Docs, and the interoperability with Android devices is useful as well.
 Of course, OneDrive’s mobile app can be used to upload photos automatically also, but it’s not as seamless.

 OneDrive and Google Drive also have some cool features for photos.
 In OneDrive you get tagging and slideshow presentation.
 In Google Drive (via Google Photos), you get automatic collages and animated images created from series of snaps.

 - Bundles with Microsoft Office available;

 - Lacking security;

 Google Drive Pros and Cons

-For some who already have a Microsoft 365 subscription or really rely on Microsoft Office for their work, you’re already invested in it anyway so you may as well use it.
-Businesses would also do well with their business-tier plans, which are on the level of other services like Box and Dropbox and also include a Microsoft 365 subscription and much more value per dollar than Google’s offering, which is clearly aimed more at personal users.
+For some who already have a Microsoft 365 subscription, or really rely on Microsoft Office for their work, you’re already invested in it anyway, so you may as well use it.
+Businesses would also do well with their business-tier plans, which are on the level of other services like Box and Dropbox.
+The business plans also include a Microsoft 365 subscription and much more value per dollar than Google’s offering, which is clearly aimed more at personal users.